 1.1.1 Project Description

 With current technology, GPS signals are incapable of penetrating through water effectively, as they rely on radio waves to function.
 The objective of this project is to create a system capable of recording a diver’s position while submerged.
 Dr. Rassweiler’s current setup consists of a handheld GPS in a waterproof Pelican case (Figure 1, Appendix F) floating on the ocean surface and tied to him with a nylon string.
+The application of these location data points will be for Dr. Rassweiler to track the health and stability of the coral reef in specific areas by plotting spots where he notices diseased corals.

 1.1.2 Key Goals